radareorg/radare2-book/rabin2/libraries.md

 ## List Libraries

-Rabin2 can list libraries used by a binary with `-l` option:
+Rabin2 can list libraries used by a binary with the `-l` option:

     $ rabin2 -l /bin/ls
     [Linked libraries]